School Improvement and Accountability

 District Accreditation

-The Cognia accreditation process engages the entire school community in a continuous process of self-evaluation and improvement.
-The overall aim is to help districts/systems be the best they can on behalf of the students they serve.
-To earn and maintain accreditation, the school system must meet the Cognia Standards for Quality School Systems and accreditation policies, engage in continuous improvement, and demonstrate quality assurance through external Engagement Reviews.
-Additionally, the school system must respond to and act on the Engagement Review Team's required actions and submit an Accreditation Progress Report at prescribed intervals following the Engagement Review.
+The Cognia accreditation process engages the entire school system in a continuous process of self-evaluation and improvement.
+The overall aim is to help systems be the best they can be on behalf of the students they serve.
+To earn and maintain accreditation, the school system must meet the Cognia Performance Standards and adhere to accreditation policies, engage in continuous improvement, and demonstrate quality assurance through a continuing accreditation review.

-Engaging in Continuous Improvement: The district articulates and implements a planning framework for district improvement that describes the future direction and purpose for the school system and its schools, describes the current conditions of the school system and its schools focusing on student learning, describes goals designed specifically to address student learning needs and to build the capacity of the internal systems of the district to address such priorities, and provides evidence of the results stemming from improvement efforts.
-Additionally, the district monitors and adjusts instructional and organizational practices in response to the evidence collected.
+Engaging in Continuous Improvement: Systems seeking to achieve and maintain accreditation understand, honor, and embrace the concept of continuous improvement.
+Pasco County Schools implements a planning framework for district and school improvement that describes the future direction and purpose for the system and its schools, describes the current conditions and its focus on student learning, describes goals designed specifically to address student learning needs and the needs of the internal systems to address such priorities, and provides evidence of the results stemming from improvement efforts.
+Additionally, Pasco County Schools monitors and adjusts instructional and organizational practices in response to the evidence collected.

 Benefits of District Accreditation

-• It is based on effective schools’ research derived from the work of the National Study of School Evaluation (NSSE).
+• It is based on effective schools’ research derived from the National Study of School Evaluation (NSSE).
 This research indicates that school improvement support by central office and system-wide structures can be more effective than improvement efforts without such support.

-• It is based on effective leadership research findings that note that leaders of high performing school districts develop and maintain quality systems, which provide:
+• It is based on effective leadership research findings which note that leaders of high performing school districts develop and maintain quality systems by providing:

 • Direction by setting expectations and guidelines

-• Feedback and assistance (to monitor achievement of performance/expectations)
+• Feedback and assistance to monitor achievement of expectations

 • A culture that builds understanding and commitment

-• For the use of data and research findings to guide decisions and actions
+• The use of data and research findings to guide decisions and actions

-• Resources including professional learning and training opportunities as well as time, human, and fiscal support.
+• Resources including professional learning opportunities, as well as time, human, and fiscal support.

-• Its foundation ensures continuity and collaboration in planning for improvement, anchored in a common vision for education among all its schools, because each school’s improvement goals must complement that of the district.
+• Its foundation ensures continuity and collaboration in planning for improvement, anchored in a common vision for education among all its schools, because each school’s improvement goals must complement those of the district.

 • It supports and enhances a common language of school improvement communication across content areas and grade levels, as well as across individual schools, feeder schools, and district lines of responsibility.

-• It ensures an Engagement Review visit every five years by a team of trained peer professionals from outside the district.
+• It ensures a continuing accreditation review every six years by a team of trained peer professionals from outside the district.

-• It holds the promise of significantly reducing costs associated with hosting separate peer review teams for each school every five years.
+• It holds the promise of significantly reducing the costs associated with engaging in separate review for each school every six years.

-District Accreditation is a process designed to recognize school systems that embrace improving student learning as a systemic process.
-As such, District Accreditation provides school systems with a process that supports, enhances, and stimulates growth and improvement throughout the school system.
+District accreditation is a process designed to recognize school systems that embrace improving student learning as a systemic process.
+As such, district accreditation provides school systems with a process that supports, enhances, and stimulates growth and improvement throughout the entire system.

 For more information about the standards involved in Cognia accreditation and about how the system is implemented, click on the icon below to access the Cognia site: